michaelsbradleyjr/create-embark-dapp/README.md

 The extracted `package.json` will be ignored, but it must be present and valid per npm's [description of a package](https://docs.npmjs.com/cli/install#description).

-When the `--template-source` flag is not supplied, it's equivalent to indicating `--template-source embark`.
+When the `--template-source` flag is not used, it's equivalent to indicating `--template-source embark`.

 The `--template-source` flag may be used with or without the `--template` flag, and may be used in conjunction with other flags.